nancyonyejiaka/image-processor/README.txt

     Please consult the USEME for more detailed instructions on how to our program.

     WHAT'S COMPLETE:
-    Our program is fully complete per the assignment details.
-Each feature we were asked to include within our program has been included.
-This includes, but is not limited to: creating a fully functional GUI, creating a connection between Buttons pressed and their corresponding commands, creating an updated Histogram with Pixel data pulled from the image being observed, the ability to save and load an image through a file choosing system within the GUI, etc.  We also have created a JAR file that can accept the 3 scripts necessary of it in the assignment details, including the two we needed previously as well as the new one to open the GUI.
+    Our program involved: creating a fully functional GUI, creating a connection between Buttons pressed and their corresponding commands, creating an updated Histogram with Pixel data pulled from the image being observed, the ability to save and load an image through a file choosing system within the GUI, etc.  We have also created a JAR file that can accept scripts, such as one to open the GUI.

     DESIGN CHANGES AND JUSTIFICATION:
-    We made one notable change to our code from Assignments 4 and 5, that being combining the code for saving and loading a PNG/JPG/BMP and the code for loading a PPM into one class.
-Whereas before we had these separated, it made more logical sense for this assignment for them to be the same thing, in order to reduce the number of checks in other parts of our code for the various file extensions.
+    We combined the code for saving and loading a PNG/JPG/BMP and the code for loading a PPM into one class.
+Whereas before we had these separated, it made more logical sense them to be the same thing, in order to reduce the number of checks in other parts of our code for the various file extensions.

     CITATIONS:
     One image that we used was a jpg of the painting "Eleanor" by Frank Weston Benson from the MFA.
     This image was obtained for free off of the MFA website, and is free for personal use as per the MFA website at https://www.mfa.org/collections/mfa-images/web-use-and-gallery-photography
-    We believe that using this image for this assignment constitutes personal or educational use, as no profit comes of us sharing this image.
+    We believe that using this image for this project constitutes personal or educational use, as no profit comes of us sharing this image.
 This image is used in our screenshot showing how the GUI looks when running.